quisquous/cactbot/docs/OopsyraidsyGuide.md

 `matches` is literally the regex match object returned from whatever regex this trigger matched.  `matches[0]` is always the full match, with other array entries being any other groups from the regex (if any).
 In the case of the single event above, `matches[0] === 'Iron Chariot'`.

+However, if `matches` has any groups
+(which all the `Regexes` helper functions do), then matches will be the groups field directly, so that you can do things like `matches.target`.

 ## Trigger Field Evaluation Order

 The full order of evaluation of functions in a trigger is: